hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

     >>> # Load data while skipping metadata that are arrays
     >>> hs.load("sample.nxs", skip_array_metadata=True)

-Nexus files also support parameters or dimensions that have been varied non-linearly.
-Since HyperSpy Signals expect linear variation of parameters / axes, such non-linear information would be lost in the axes manager and replaced with indices.
+NeXus files also support parameters or dimensions that have been varied non-linearly.
+Since the reading of non-uniform axes is not yet implemented for the NeXus plugin, such non-linear information would be lost in the axes manager and replaced with indices.
-Nexus and HDF can result in large metadata structures with large datasets within the loaded original_metadata.
+NeXus and HDF can result in large metadata structures with large datasets within the loaded original_metadata.
 If lazy loading is used this may not be a concern but care must be taken when saving the data.
 To control whether large datasets are loaded or saved, use the ``metadata_key`` to load only the most relevant information.
 Alternatively,